Maumagnaguagno/HyperTensioN/README.md

 Since they transform existing structures any value returned is ignored.

 ## Comparison
-The main advantage is to be able to define behavior in the core language, if you wish, without losing clarity, this alone gives a lot of power.
+The main advantage is to be able to define behavior in the core language, without losing clarity, this alone gives a lot of power.
-JSHOP requires you to dive into a very complex structure if you want to unlock this power.
+JSHOP requires the user to dive into a very complex structure to unlock such power.
-PyHop is based in this feature, everything defined in Python, but does not support backtracking and unification, which means you will have to create your own unification system and define your domain so no backtracking is required.
+PyHop is based on this feature, everything defined in Python, but does not support backtracking and unification, which means the user have to create its own unification system and a domain that does not require backtracking.
-The biggest advantage is not the planning itself, but the parsers and compilers being built around it, so that your JSHOP description can be converted automatically.
+The biggest advantage is not the planning itself, but the parsers and compilers being built around it, so that JSHOP descriptions can be converted automatically.
 Perhaps the most invisible advantage is the lack of custom classes, every object used during planning is defined as one of the core objects.
 Once Strings, Arrays and Hashes are understood, the entire Hypertension module is just a few methods away from complete understanding.